-This page contains my (personal) guidelines for sponsoring the upload of packages into the Debian archive.
+This page contains my (personal) tips and tricks for mentees so that they get the upload of their packages into the Debian archive sponsored by me.

 If you’re interested in having me as sponsor for some of your packages, I’d be happy if you would have a look at this page and try to follow these requirements, recommendations and suggestions.